 2. You may be riding your clutch too hard

-In manual vehicles, the clutch is with what you get along and shift gears.
+In manual vehicles, the clutch is used to drive and shift gears.
 Often it is the case that many people ride their clutch too hard.
 By riding it too hard, it means having the clutch depressed halfway while the gas pedal is also depressed.
 The basic working of the clutch is to match the speed of your car’s transmission and engine speed by pressing itself against the flywheel for a smooth transition from a stop to rolling motion.
-Of course, this involves some friction but riding the clutch means that the driver is not letting the clutch completely engage the flywheel and keep grinding against it.
+Of course, this involves some friction but riding the clutch means that the driver is not letting the clutch completely engage the flywheel and keeps grinding against it.
 This creates a lot of heat and starts burning the clutch itself.
 Since the clutch is composed of a paper mesh, the excessive friction becomes the cause for your car to smell like burning rubber.

 3. Your engine’s drive belts are heating up